Public Beta

 Order of Attributes

-The display-order of attributes for a credential will be applied in the credential offer screen, in the detail view of the credential and in the verification presentation request screen.
+The display-order of attributes for a credential will be applied in the credential offer screen, in the detail view of the credential and in the credential presentation screen (verification).

 credential_issuer_metadata.json: |